Lucas Braga

-Club career
+Career

 Early career

 Born in São Paulo, Braga joined J. Malucelli's youth setup in August 2016.
 Promoted to the main squad for the 2017 season, he made his senior debut on 30 March of that year, coming on as a second-half substitute in a 1–0 away loss against PSTC.

 After administrative problems, Braga left the club and joined Batel also in the Paraná state, to play for the club in the state's third division.
 He scored his first senior goal at the club, netting the opener in a 4–0 home routing of União Futebol Clube de Nova Fátima on 5 November 2017.

 Luverdense

 On 12 January 2018, Braga signed for Luverdense of the Série C. Regularly used by his new club, he scored his first goal for the club on 14 May, netting the last in a 4–1 home routing of Volta Redonda.

 On 28 August 2018, Braga was loaned to Série B side Vila Nova on loan until the end of the season.
 He contributed with six appearances before returning to his parent club for the 2019 season.